Continuing Education Activity

 Treatment / Management

 Treatment of secondary hypertrophic osteoarthropathy is the treatment of the underlying disease.
-Regression of hypertrophic osteoarthropathy has been observed after removal of lung tumors, correction of congenital heart malformations, and treatment of infective endocarditis.
+Regression of hypertrophic osteoarthropathy has been observed after removing lung tumors, correcting congenital heart malformations, and treating infective endocarditis.
 There are also reports of regression of symptoms in cystic fibrosis after lung transplant.
 If no etiology is found and clubbing is determined to be primary, symptomatic treatment may commence.
 Given the accepted pathophysiology of PGE2 driven overproduction of VEGF, COX-2 inhibitors are the treatment of choice.
 In those with refractory bone pain, bisphosphonates have been effective.
 In those with HOA with cyanotic congenital heart disease or pulmonary malignancy, octreotide has been used to relieve pain as well.

 PHO is a self-limiting illness, and the disease becomes stationary or resolves spontaneously after the active phase during adolescence years.
 The prognosis in SHO, on the other hand, is related to underlying disease but worse clinical outcomes have been reported in cystic fibrosis, tuberculosis, idiopathic pulmonary fibrosis, extrinsic allergic alveolitis, and asbestosis.
 Its prognostic value in malignancies has not been studied.